-Section 4.12 examined the census tracts surrounding the project area.
+Section 4.13 examined the census tracts surrounding the project area.
 Census Tracts 804, located north of the detailed study area, was found to contain an EJ population.
-Discussions around other impact categories have determined that significant impact would not occur from the Sponsor's Proposed Action.
-That includes impacts that would be unique to the EJ population.
-Any short-term construction impacts would be experienced by EJ and non-EJ communities alike.
+Discussions around other impact categories have determined that significant impact would not occur because of the Sponsor's Proposed Action, including impacts unique to the EJ population.
+Any short-term construction impacts, such as noise or air quality impacts from construction equipment, would be experienced by EJ and non-EJ communities alike.
+Similarly, the mitigation measures utilized to minimize these short-term impacts would result in benefits to all surrounding populations.